MISP/misp-training-lea/e.302-lab1-modeling-interpreting-and-sharing-hacking-evidence/for-trainers-short/README.md

     type: disk
 ```

-Once the setting is correct, set up the instance with:
+Once the settings are correct, set up the instance with:

 ```
 lxc launch conti-full ail01 -p ail-new-users
 ```
-- You can check the newly created container, along with its IP address with:
+- you can check the newly created container, along with its IP address with:
 `lxc list`
-- The container will be readily available, open a terminal in the newly created container with:
+- the container will be readily available, open a terminal in the newly created container with:
 ```
 lxc exec ail01 -- su --login ail # for ail user lxc exec ail01 -- bash  # for root
 ```
-- `cloud-init` can take a while to create users, enter `watch cloud-init status` within the container to know when its done.
+- `cloud-init` can take a while to create users, enter `watch cloud-init status` as `root` within the container to know when its done.
-- the setup is complete, launch AIL as `ail` user:
+- when the setup is complete, launch AIL as `ail` user:
 ```bash
 $ cd ail-framework/bin
 $ ./LAUNCH -l
 ```
-- Access AIL with a web browser: `https://thecontaineripaddress:7000`
+- access AIL with a web browser: `https://thecontaineripaddress:7000`
-- Credentials are `trainer@ecteg.eu:leTRAINERduECTEG2022`
+- credentials are `trainer@ecteg.eu:leTRAINERduECTEG2022`

 # Exporting specific conversations
 - Go to `Objects`>`Cryptocurrency`,